fortinet/fortidast-jenkins/README.md

 -   Run *mvn install command.*

--   It will generate FortiPenTest.hpi file under target folder.
+-   It will generate FortiDAST.hpi file under target folder.

-## 1.2.
-Installing FortiPenTest Jenkins Plugin
+## 2.2.
+Installing FortiDAST Jenkins Plugin

 -   In the Jenkins UI, click on the *Manage Jenkins* menu option.